varunjoshi27/Java_Programs/README.md

     - otherwise You are a Kid.

 # Calculator
-   I have made a Calculator using Java language.
+   I have made a Calculator using Java language

    This Calculator have a basic Functionalities like:-
    - Addition
    - Substraction